-The Sisters of Charity of New York is a community of Roman Catholic women religious who share in the ongoing mission of Jesus by responding to the signs of the times in the spirit of St Vincent de Paul and St. Elizabeth Ann Seton, by revealing God’s love in our lives and in our varied ministries with and for all in need, especially those living in poverty.
+The Sisters of Charity of New York is a community of Roman Catholic women religious who share in the ongoing mission of Jesus by responding to the signs of the times in the spirit of St. Vincent de Paul, St. Louise de Marillac and St. Elizabeth Ann Seton, by revealing God’s love in our lives and in our varied ministries with and for all in need, especially those living in poverty.

 There are 224 Sisters of Charity of New York and 130 Associates; six sisters and thirty-one Associates live in Guatemala.

-The Sisters of Charity of St. Joseph, the first congregation of women religious in the United States, was founded by St. Elizabeth Ann Seton, a native New Yorker, in Emmitsburg, MD in 1809.
-In 1817, three Sisters were sent to New York City by the foundress to help care for orphaned children, a growing problem in the city at that time.
+The Sisters of Charity of St. Joseph’s, the first congregation of women religious in the United States, was founded by St. Elizabeth Ann Seton, a native New Yorker, in Emmitsburg, Md. in 1809.
+In 1817, three Sisters were sent to New York City by the founder to help care for orphaned children, a growing problem in the city at that time.
 In 1846 the Sisters established a new independent community in New York.
-In our 200-year history, the Congregation opened and/or staffed 185 schools, 28 hospitals, 23 childcare institutions, and other ministries to care for people on the margins of society.
+Now in our third century of service, the Congregation has opened and/or staffed 185 schools, 28 hospitals, 23 childcare institutions, and other ministries to care for people on the margins of society.

 St. Elizabeth Ann Seton was canonized in 1975, the first American-born person to be elevated to a position of sainthood.